-Assuming that the samples collected from the lot are reasonably similar in appearance, a well-mixed composite sample (raw or roast) may be examined for grade.
-Determine breakage in a 1,000g composite sample and defects in a 500g composite sample.
+Assuming that the samples collected from the lot are reasonably similar in appearance, a well mixed composite sample (raw or roast) may be examined for grade.

+Determine breakage and defects in a 500g composite sample.
 Calculate percentages by weight.
-Only the most serious lower grade defect is scored when a kernel is damaged by multiple defects.
-Never score the same kernel more than once.

 Determine percentage of smaller and larger grade whole cashews in a 500g composite sample.
 Calculate percentages by weight.
 Determine the count in a one-pound (454g) composite sample of whole kernels.